leslielc/leslielc/README.md

 I'm a student from House Ravenclaw, Hogwarts School of Witchcraft and Wizardry.

-I'm currently learning Astronomy, not astrology from centaurs.

 I believe stars will affect our life; gravity attracts us all!